Themiscodes/MIT-Copy-on-Write-xv6/README.md

 # Copy-on-Write Fork for xv6

 My implementation of copy-on-write fork in the xv6 kernel.
-This project is a lab assigment for the MIT course CS-081: Operating System Engineering of Fall 2021.
+This project is a lab assigment for the MIT course CS-081: Operating System Engineering.
+The Syllabus can be found in [CS 081 Fall 2021](https://pdos.csail.mit.edu/6.828/2021/schedule.html).

 ### The Problem